Lumisumu/carrot-comic-downloader/README.md

 Install Python 3: https://www.python.org/

-Windows: open command-line and navigate to the folder with this project with `cd`, run:
+Windows: open cmd and navigate to the folder with this project with `cd`, run:

 ```
 python main.py